andrewg-spectra/bazel_stamp_examples/README.md

 To use a *stable* stamp, prefix the name of the key with `STABLE_`.
 Otherwise, the stamp will be considered volatile.
 For the purposes of setting the build version, a volatile stamp is desired.

+## Strategies

+Regardless of the language, there are two general strategies to stamp binaries:

+1. Link-time definitions
+1. Code generation

+Since code generation is a heavy handed strategy that includes developing and maintaining code generators, prefer using link-time definitions when supported.